 “Sir” Bob {as he is an Irish citizen, he cannot officially/correctly be referred to as “Sir”…} is deeply committed as an activist, particularly to famine relief in Africa.

-TheClash formed in 1976, led by charismatic/titanically intense vocalist JoeStrummer.
+TheClash formed in 1976, led by the charismatic/titanically intense vocalist/guitarist/composer JoeStrummer.
 The group cut a swath through the burgeoning punk rock scene, with furiously kinetic performances that whipped all and sundry into a frenzy.
+World domination quickly ensued.

 The above meister-works, summoned from deeps untold by courageous pioneers, represent nothing less than the Greatest—EVER—Achievements in prose, poetry, or what-have-you.
 Primarily, the latter.